Love, Platonic love, or "just good friends"?

 Elite Daily says "If you loved someone romantically, and they killed somebody, you would help them bury the body.
 However, if you love someone Platonically, and they also killed somebody, you were probably there to help them do the dirty work in the first place."

-For me I'd say I'd go to the ends of the earth in my Platonic relationship because I know how much I would gain from it; but I'd give my husband a kidney in a heartbeat because I would gladly make my life worse just to make his a little better.
+For me I'd say I'd go to the ends of the earth in my Platonic relationship because I know how much I would gain from it in terms of energy, growth and my own "vibration" (or happiness quota - to be more psychological than spiritual); but I'd offer my husband a kidney in a heartbeat because when it comes to "living life" - I would make my "day to day" a little worse to make his a little better.

 Platonic love is special, and requires the same nurture, respect and care of the best of romantic relationships; it deserves so much more than relegation to the "friend zone".